UNCW-Randall-Library/UNCW-Randall-Library/module2/Module2.md

 -   Stata (.dta)
 -   Text file (.csv, .txt)

-In order to import your data you will need in downloaded onto your computer and to activate a package called "Haven".
+In order to import your data you will need it downloaded onto your computer and then activate a package called "Haven".
 Haven allows you to read in these different data file types with code.
 ```
     library(haven)
 ```